BSDSA-ISU/Reporting/README.md

 # Report

+## Paragraph 1 – The Human Need for Communication

 Since the beginning of time, humans have always needed to communicate and exchange information.
 This is because people naturally want to connect with others, belong to a community, give and receive instructions, and share feelings or ideas.
 In the past, however, this was difficult because communication took a long time due to distance, time, and location.
 Messages could take days, weeks, or even months before reaching their destination.

 👉 Explanation: